 - pain or swelling at the injection site

 For instance, biologics can cause a dormant infection to become active again.
-For this reason, you should have a tuberculosis test before taking one of these drugs.
+For this reason, you should have a tuberculosis test and hepatitis screening before taking one of these drugs.

 People with liver disease may not be able to take a biologic drug.
 If you have liver issues, ask your doctor if biologics are safe for you.

 Biologics are relatively new.
 If you and your doctor are considering a biologic drug, keep the following in mind:

 - Biologics may work better at managing your symptoms than older RA medications.